JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-wrap-up.md

 </tldr>

 You've created your first Kotlin Multiplatform app that works both on iOS and Android!
-Now you know how to set up an environment for cross-platform mobile development, create a project in Android Studio, run your app on devices, and expand its functionality.
+Now you know how to set up an environment for cross-platform mobile development, create a project in IntelliJ IDEA, run your app on devices, and expand its functionality.

 Now that you've gained some experience with Kotlin Multiplatform, you can take a look at some advanced topics and take on